4746 Gravois Avenue

 The Bevo Mill

 The Bevo Mill is a St. Louis landmark built in 1916 by August Busch and is directly across the street from the Miniature Museum of Greater St. Louis.
-The Bevo Mill is open for Sunday Brunch and special parties.
+The Bevo Mill is open for special parties.
 If you'd like to read more about the full size Bevo Mill, please visit: http://www.beertravelers.com/details/missouri/bevo.html

 The Bevo Mill in Miniature